Sign In / Sign Out

 What shapes acceptance of waste water reuse?
 Are there universal concerns regarding drinking recycled waste water?
 Is sewage mining for water always considered repulsive?

-Collaborators include Jacelyn Rice, Duke University, Department of Civil and Environmental Engineering and Rhian Stotts, School of Human Evolution and Social Change, Arizona State University
+Collaborators include Jacelyn Rice, Duke University, Department of Civil and Environmental Engineering and Rhian Stotts, Arizona State University

 Uncertainty + Climate Science